Cyrus Javadi: Career

 Javadi earned a Bachelor of Science degree in accounting from Brigham Young University in 2002, and a Doctor of Dental Surgery degree from the University of the Pacific in 2008.

 After dental school, he began practicing in Oregon and moved to the coast in 2008.
 Following a brief period in Texas due to economic conditions, he returned to Oregon and purchased a private dental practice in Tillamook in 2012.
-He has served as the Dental Director for the Tillamook County Health Department since 2016 and previously served on the Port of Tillamook Bay Commission.
+He has served as the Dental Director for the Tillamook County Health Department and as a commissioner on the Port of Tillamook Bay Commission.
 His practice focuses on general dentistry and rural care access.

 Javadi was elected to the Oregon House of Representatives in 2022 and re-elected in 2024.
 On September 5, 2025, he switched his party affiliation from Republican to Democrat.
 He cited concerns about blanket anti-tax positions and policies restricting speech or limiting access to public information, including a Republican-backed proposal that would have limited school library content.
 He announced he would seek re-election in 2026 as a Democrat.